-Huatulco from the perspective of smart destinations
+An exploratory analysis of the situation and future possibilities of Huatulco from the angle of smart destinations

 María Angélica Piñón González, Berenice Castillejos López